 Review Your Policy

 Before you file a claim, make sure you are covered for the incident in question.
-Most policies have exclusions, so you’ll want to make sure your situation is not excluded before you start the claims process.
+Most policies have exclusions, so you’ll want to make sure your situation is not excluded before the claims process.

 Consider If Filing A Claim Is Worth It